-Your body image is how you see your own body, and how you feel about what you perceive it to look like.
-(1) If you have a negative perception of your body or about how you look, you may be experiencing body insecurity.
+Body image refers to how you perceive your body and how you feel about how you perceive it to look.1 If you have a negative perception of your body or about how you look, you may be experiencing body insecurity.

 Having issues with body insecurity can impact all aspects of life by reducing your confidence and making you a lot more self-conscious in the company of others.

 If you have a distorted or negative body image, you may also suffer from body insecurity.
-It usually causes an unrealistic view of how you see your body.
-People of all genders can struggle with body insecurity.
+It typically leads to an unrealistic view of your body.
+People of all genders may experience body insecurity.

 The four aspects of body image